nilabhumeshsingh/wifi-safety-band-/README.md

 ```

 1. **Trigger Phase** — The student long-presses the tactile SOS button.
 A long-press (rather than a single tap) is used deliberately to avoid false alarms from accidental contact in a pocket or bag.
-2. **Wi-Fi BSSID Scanning** — Instead of a power-hungry GPS lock, the ESP module runs a passive scan of surrounding Wi-Fi networks, capturing MAC addresses (BSSIDs) and signal strength (RSSI) for each.
+2. **Wi-Fi BSSID Scanning** — Instead of a power-hungry GPS lock, the ESP module runs a passive scan of surrounding Wi-Fi networks, capturing MAC addresses (BSSIDs)
 3. **Packet Transmission** — The band formats the scan results into a JSON payload and sends an HTTP POST request to the backend.
 4. **Location Resolution** — The backend matches the received BSSIDs against a pre-mapped lookup table of known campus access points to determine the student's building/zone.
 5. **Live Dashboard Update** — The resolved alert (location, timestamp, student identifier) is pushed to the monitoring dashboard for campus security/response staff to view.